main-educational/main-educational.github.io/_sources/material.md

 ## Keynote Elizabeth Dupre

-**Dr Elizabeth Dupre** is a Wu Tsai interdisciplinary postdoctoral research fellow at Stanford University, working between the Poldrack and Linderman labs.
-As a psychologist and computational neuroscientist, her work focuses on developing methods to characterize complex, naturalistic cognition in health and disease.
-Specifically, her current projects aim to model individual brain activity across a range of cognitive states—and to assess the generalizability of these individualized models—by extending statistical methods for human neuroimaging data analysis.
-Her background is in cognitive neuroscience, with a Ph.D. in neuroscience from McGill University and Bachelors and Masters degrees in developmental psychology from Cornell University.
-My dissertation focused on benchmarking emerging methods to compare functional activations during complex cognitive tasks.
-As part of her research, she helps to develop several tools used across the open Python ecosystem such as Nilearn.
-She is also actively involved in community initiatives to promote open, interdisciplinary science.
-She currently serve as chair of the Organization for Human Brain Mapping (OHBM) Communications Committee and as a handling editor at the Journal of Open Source Software (JOSS).
+**Elizabeth Dupre, PhD** is a [Wu Tsai interdisciplinary postdoctoral research fellow](https://neuroscience.stanford.edu/people/elizabeth-dupre) at Stanford University, working between Prof. Russ [Poldrack](https://poldracklab.stanford.edu/) and Prof. Scott [Linderman](https://web.stanford.edu/~swl1/).
+As a psychologist and computational neuroscientist, her work focuses on modeling individual brain activity across a range of cognitive states—and assessing the generalizability of these individualized models—by extending statistical methods for human neuroimaging data analysis.
+Through her work, Dr DuPre has taken an active role developing tools in the open source Python ecosystem, with a focus on improving the reproducibility of analysis workflows.

-**Title**: TBA

-**Summary**: TBA
+**Title**: Aligning representations in brains and machines

+**Summary**: Computational neuroscience is focused on uncovering general organizational principles supporting neural activity and behavior; however, uncovering these principles relies on making appropriate comparisons across individuals.
+This presents a core technical and conceptual challenge, as individuals differ along nearly every relevant dimension: from the number of neurons supporting computation to the exact computation being performed.
+Similarly in artificial neural networks, multiple initializations of the same architecture—on the same data—may recruit non-overlapping hidden units, complicating direct comparisons of trained networks.

+In this talk, I will introduce techniques for aligning representations in both brains and in machines.
+I will argue for the importance of considering alignment methods in developing a comprehensive science at the intersection of artificial intelligence and neuroscience that reflects our shared goal of understanding principles of computation.
+Finally, I will consider current applications and limitations of these techniques, discussing relevant future directions for this area.

 ## Model selection and validation